C5m7b4/vanilla-complete/README.md

 ## branch 10

 Now we are going to create our delete links so we can actually delete items from our table.
+We'll test everything out and then we need to clean up our filter so that it looks a little better.

 Then just for fun, we are going to see what partial application looks like in javascript.
 This is just funsy though...

 ```js
 // lets add curry to the mix